-The Kingdom of Mustang was a forbidden land till recently when it was finally opened for trekking.
-Famous for being an important salt trading post in the Trans Himalayan belt, the Upper Mustang receives a limited number of trekkers every year.
-Lo Manthang (Mustang), located north of the main Himalayan chain bordering Tibet, is a stretch of dry and arid land with villages between the altitudes of 3,300m and 4,000m and passes not lower than 4600m.
+The Kingdom of Mustang was a forbidden land till recently, when it was finally opened for trekking.
+Famous for being an important salt trading post in the Trans Himalayan belt, the Upper Mustang trekking receives a limited number of trekkers every year.
+Lo Manthang (Mustang), located north of the main Himalayan chain bordering Tibet, is a stretch of dry and arid land with villages between the altitudes of 3,300 m and 4,000 m and passes not lower than 4,600 m.
 This is a route where you are likely to come across some very important historical sites.
-Just recently, an 800 year old cave and religious carvings have been discovered en route!
+Just recently, an 800-year-old cave and religious carvings were discovered en route, adding more charm to Upper Mustang treks.

 Highlights

-Taking a morning drive from Pokhara, all the way to Kagbeni passing through Tatopani and Marpha.
+Taking a morning drive from Pokhara, all the way to Kagbeni, passing through Tatopani and Marpha.
 We follow along the Kali Gandaki River and reach Kagbeni by late afternoon.
-There are a couple of lodges and shops along with few small monasteries that are worth a visit.
-We will register at the checkpoint in Kagbeni before entering the Upper Mustang region.
-Disposing of plastic bottles and other packaging by the way side is not allowed inside the Upper Mustang region and should be carried back.
+There are a couple of lodges and shops, along with a few small monasteries that are worth a visit.
+Before entering the Upper Mustang trekking, we will register at the checkpoint in Kagbeni before entering the Upper Mustang region.
+Disposing of plastic bottles and other packaging by the wayside is not allowed inside the Upper Mustang treks region and should be carried back.

-Starting our first full day of trekking, we leave Kagbeni early in the morning.
-In case of clear weather we will be able to see some of Nepal’s most stunning peaks from quite close, such as Niligiri (8,652m) and Dhaulagiri (8,167m).
+Starting our first full day of trekking in Upper Mustang, we leave Kagbeni early in the morning.
+In case of clear weather, we will be able to see some of Nepal’s most stunning peaks from quite close, such as Nilgiri (8,652 m) and Dhaulagiri (8,167 m).
 After around 3 hours, we stop in Chhusang for lunch.
 The population consists mostly of a local ethnic group of Tibetan ethnic descent.
-Their language is quite similar to other Tibeto-Burman languages like Tamang.
+They have a language that is very close to other similar languages, such as Tamang, which is also of the Tibeto-Burman language.

 Overnight Teahouse/Homestay.
 Included meals breakfast, lunch and dinner.